Keo-Osman/Keo-Osman.github.io/content/Decomposition.md

 #Biology/Ecology
 # Decomposers
-Decomposers break down dead plant and animal matter by secretin [[Enzymes]].
+Decomposers break down dead plant and animal matter by secreting [[Enzymes]].
 The matter is broken down into small food molecules which move into the microorganism by diffusion.

+---
 # Factors
 Factors affecting rate of decomposition include:
 - Temperature
 - Water: microorganisms grow faster in conditions with water
 - Oxygen levels, most decomposers respire aerobically.

+---
 # Compost
 Compost is produced when biological material decays.
 Used by gardeners as a natural fertiliser - they have to provide optimum conditions for decay.

+---
 # Methane Gas
 Microorganisms decompose waste anaerobically to produce methane gas which can be burnt as fuel.